arjun045/Web-Server/README.md

 <h1>For Server :-</h1>

 <b>Algorithm for TCP server</b><br>
-1)Find the IP address and port number of server,br> 2)Create a TCP server socket<br>
+1)Find the IP address and port number of server,<br>
+2)Create a TCP server socket<br>
 3)Bind the server socket to server IP and Port number (this is the port to which clients will connect)<br>